 Even though the camera came out a while ago, it is a fact that as far as I can tell about the spanish film industry, it didn’t achieve the goal to enter as a valuable option when it comes to the choice of the camera for the principal photography of a project.
-Thanks to the collaboration of the guys at Chameleon Rental I had the chance to take a closer look to this camcorder and see how it behave from an operational point of view.
+Thanks to the collaboration of the guys at Chameleon Rental I had the chance to take a closer look at this camcorder and see how it behaves from an operational point of view.
 Before I start, I have to make a statement: when I actually got access to the camera, I hadn’t read almost anything about it, not even the user manual.
-You may thing this was because of my laziness due to the fact that it is august and very hot here in Madrid.
-Truth is that it was a deliberate choice.
-Precisely because technology progress so fast nowadays, new devices come out every six months and even if we would like to be always up to date, it is pretty impossible, specially if we are almost constantly out shooting.
-That’s way, to me one of the key features of a new camera is how well it is designed ergonomy and electronically wise from the point of view of a person that has no specific knowledge about that particular camera.
-I hope to be able to do another post, speaking more about other inner aspects of the camera such as the double native sensitivity or the different options of in camera recording.
+You may think this was because of my laziness due to the fact that it is august and very hot here in Madrid.
+The truth is that it was a deliberate choice.
+Precisely because technology progress so fast nowadays, new devices come out every six months and even if we would like to be always up-to-date, it is pretty impossible, specially if we are almost constantly out shooting.
+That’s way, to me, one of the key features of a new camera is how well it is designed ergonomy and electronically wise from the point of view of a person that has no specific knowledge about that particular camera.
+I hope to be able to do another post, speaking more about other inner aspects of the camera, such as the double native sensitivity or the different options of in camera recording.

 For those of you who don’t know the technical specs of this camera, here you have the camera specifications right from the Panasonic website